Note: text in square brackets is added for clarity and was not part of the location's name.Opened on the Wishaw and Coltness Railway.

 A goods yard was on the south west side of the line, approached from the north west.
 There was a single road stone built shed.

 The Pickering Wagon Works was to the south, served by a siding which started from the goods yard line and ran south.
 This had also served Green Colliery.

 The Wishaw Steel Works was to the north west, on the south west side of the line.
 This was linked to the Wishaw Iron Works with a private line, part of the Wishaw Estate Railway, which passed under the main line.
 The steel works was served by a siding approached from Wishaw Iron Works Signal Box.

-The station became Wishaw South on the opening of the Wishaw Deviation when Wishaw Central opened to the north.
+The station became Wishaw South on the opening of the Wishaw Deviation (Caledonian Railway) when Wishaw Central opened to the north.